 For example, when I’m awake, I’m a vegetarian.
-When I’m asleep, I can more likely than not be found standing by the fridge scoffing slathers of raw bacon straight from the pack.
+When I’m asleep, I can likely be found standing by the fridge scoffing slathers of raw bacon straight from the pack.
 What does raw bacon taste like?
 I couldn’t tell you.
 I was asleep.
-Chicken, probably – rooster testicles tartare.
+Chicken, probably – Rooster Testicles Tartare.

-I’ve ordered confused staff at hotels back to bed after starting a minor fire in my sleep, dangled off fire escapes in my sleep, literally walked for miles around foreign cities in my sleep, driven a boat in my sleep, and woken up on a 747 after a seemingly non-eventful flight, woozily congratulating myself on sleeping the entire journey, to discover myself straightjacketed to an empty row of economy seats.
+I’ve ordered confused staff at the Shangri La hotel ‘Back to bed!’ after starting a minor fire in my sleep, driven a dinghy in my sleep, walked for miles around my own and alien cities in my sleep (always miraculously managing to find my way home, or even to a B&B I’d checked into hours earlier).
+Most memorably of all, I’ve woken on a 777 after a seemingly non-eventful flight, woozily congratulating myself on having slept the duration of the flight, to discover myself handcuffed and strapped tightly to an empty row of economy seats.
 My reaction was understandably furious.
-I had manically purchased a first class ticket – and here I was, trussed up in economy, the last turkey on the plane, remembering nothing, cast adrift in a sea of open mouths and pointed fingers.
+I had purchased a business class ticket.
+And here I was, trussed up in economy, remembering nothing, cast adrift in a sea of open mouths and pointed fingers.

-After rigorously – and painfully – searching me and my luggage for evidence of cocaine, the police eventually branded me a liability and released me without charge.
-The cabin crew apologized for their role in my arrest and being British, I replied that the pleasure was all mine.
-All I needed now was a nice cup of tea and a tube of Anusol.
+After rigorously – and painfully – searching my belongings and me for evidence of smuggled cocaine, the police branded me a liability and released me without charge.
+The cabin crew kindly apologized for their part in my arrest – and being British, I replied that the pleasure was all mine.
+All I needed now was a cup of tea and a nice tube of Anusol.

 Sadie Kaye has since given up on the idea of being a vegetarian.